frankkode/experts-wall-app/README.md

 Images are saved to Cloudinary follow this link to learn how to set up a Cloudinary account and create a cloudinary_name (name of your project) and upload_preset (name of your folder)

-- make sure the preset to be "unsigned" (https://www.youtube.com/watch?v=7lhUsK-FxYI)
+- make sure the preset to be `unsigned` as i explained in the video on 2:15 minutes https://vimeo.com/895372894/b5eb041407 (https://www.youtube.com/watch?v=7lhUsK-FxYI)

 ## Cloud architecture